Best 6 Person Tent for Group and Family Camping in 2023

 Closeup of Kelty’s Quick Corners

 Even though it’s a basic configuration, there’s still several aspects that take this tent up a notch.
 One of the first things we noticed was the brow across the door, which creates a break for water and gives the opening a drip-free entrance.
-There’s several internal mesh pockets for small gear, and the internal max height of 68″ (5ft.
+There’s also several internal mesh pockets for small gear, and the internal max height of 68″ (5ft.
 8in.) is still enough room for campers to stand at least mostly upright.

 The Kelty Discovery Basecamp 6 is not full of features seen on the more expensive options on this list, but it does outperform similar, more affordable tents in its category.
 This makes this tent best for casual car camping, budget-conscious campers, beginners, and even experienced adventurers who want something simple yet effective.